andycubical/jira-prism/README.md

 Prism expects all Jira issues for the *entire* studio (all shows) to be contained within a single Jira project.
 This single Jira project is expected to have components, assigned to issues, that Prism then uses to filter out what show an issue is contributing to.
 > This is obviously a little unintuitive, and may change over time depending on production needs at ZAMination.

+Prism expects there to be a paricular hierarchy of issue-types on the Jira project.
+The structure we use at ZAMination, and recommend users to follow is shown below.
+ 3) Show
+ 2) Entity List
+ 1) Epic
+ 0) Task, Asset, Shot
+-1) Sub-Task

 Prism also expects there to be two epics present to be the parent of the assets and shots for a given production.
 We also recommend creating a new issue-type for shots and assets.
 Internally, we have one issue-type called "Entity"
 > <img src="https://github.com/user-attachments/assets/c2913f50-205a-4d65-adfe-b9ef2f4b27aa" width="326"/>
 > <img src="https://github.com/user-attachments/assets/53637e33-df63-469f-bad7-b093ba9f9383" width="300"/>